CANADIAN PACIFIC (Released to Theaters USA 1949)

 Ben Meyers’ Rating: 3.5|5.0 Starsììì

 Canadian Pacific—dead on arrival—cooks its acting, portrayal, and story to un-edible.
 Actors and actresses have learned their dialogue lines to the point where they are waiting for the other person to stop talking so they can say their parts.
 No acting involved, just rote memorization that delivers a completely fallen flat cake piece of entertainment.
 The audio is exceptionally poor and needs subtitles to overcome its audio.
-Simple, cliched story that relies on restorative work to color has one black and white scene at the end that does not use Cinacolor to change the black and white scene.
+Simple, cliched story that relies on restorative work to color has one black and white scene at the end that does not use Cinecolor to change the black and white scene.
 Not worth its watch even as an academic watch.
 This tale of the building of the Canadian railway tells the same story as the American tale of building the transcontinental railway system, but the American story is more interesting.

 Storyline